Join Here | Log In

 Endogenous synthesis of C15:0: Making pentadecanoic acid

 Endogenous synthesis means that C15:0 is made naturally in the body.
+Let’s take a look at the research studies that show how C15:0 is synthesized.

-Do we only get C15:0 from dairy products?
+Can we only get C15:0 from dairy products?

 Many of the studies on C15:0 levels directly attribute the higher levels to consuming more full-fat dairy products, since that is the largest source of dietary C15:0.
-However, quite a few other studies show that the body can produce C15:0 endogenously and not need to directly get it from dietary sources.
+However, quite a few other studies show that the body can produce C15:0 endogenously and does not need to directly get it from dietary sources.

 Three points make it unlikely that dietary milk consumption is required: